eyecan-ai/eyecandies/docs/index.md

 Send us your results on the private test set so we can add your method to our leaderboard!

-To do so, send an e-mail to **luca.bonfiglioli@eyecan.ai** with subject "Eyecandies results submission" and the following info:
+To do so, send an e-mail to **info@eyecan.ai** with subject "Eyecandies results submission" and the following info:

 - The **name**/s of your method/s.
 - A link to a published **paper** describing it/them.
 - A download link with your results for every proposed method, with predicted heatmaps for every test set sample.
 We will compute metrics on those heatmaps.

-Download the [template submission](https://drive.google.com/file/d/17qTSfqFesnb5BG6BdgegjWLv7bHKJJMs/view?usp=sharing) for more info on how to create your own.
+Download the [template submission](https://drive.google.com/file/d/17qTSfqFesnb5BG6BdgegjWLv7bHKJJMs/view?usp=sharing) for more info on how to create your own and take a look at the [Eyecandies](https://github.com/eyecan-ai/eyecandies) repo for examples and tutorials.

-Take a look at the [Eyecandies](https://github.com/eyecan-ai/eyecandies.git) repo for examples and tutorials and feel free to ask us questions!
+Feel free to ask us any questions!

 </div>
 </div>